popsim-consortium/analysis2/README.md

 ```

 # Set up your python environment to run the analysis
 We recommend you start by creating a new `conda` environment for the analysis.
+This can be done using the command below, which will
+create a new `conda` env called `analysis2`

 ```
-conda create -n analysis2 python=3.9 \
-    -c conda-forge --file conda-requirements.txt --yes conda activate analysis2 pip install -r requirements.txt
+conda env create -f environment.yml conda activate analysis2
 ```

 For using `msmc` we need to download and compile it to play nice